The Walker Sisters Cabin Trail Is A Terrific Family-Friendly Hike In The Smokies

 The Walker Sisters Cabin is my family’s favorite historic site in the Great Smoky Mountain National Park.

-The last two sisters who remained living at the cabin died there in 1962 and 1964.
-The park service has kept the cabin and the surrounding buildings as a glimpse of what settler life was like and a testament to the independence and resourcefulness of the Walker Sisters.
+The park service has kept the cabin and the surrounding buildings as a glimpse of what settler life was like and as a testament to the independence and resourcefulness of the Walker Sisters.

 For more of our favorite hikes, see Favorite Hikes With Kids In The Great Smoky Mountains National Park.